-Come with us on a journey through one of the most beautiful places on earth.
+Come with us on a journey through one of the most beautiful places in Canada.
 Also, if you love natural wonderlands and epic waterways, then you have just found yourself a gem!

 One of the most fun and basic facts about Canada, is that if you combine every other country’s amount of lakes, it will still have more lakes than that!
 Yup.
 That’s a lot of gorgeousness all wrapped up in one stunning place, my hometown, Canada.